LC-Linkous/LC-Linkous/README.md

 Interested in collaboration?
 Reach out to me on [Linkedin](https://www.linkedin.com/in/lauren-linkous)!
 <br>
 <br>
 (Most public code updates happen between May - August.
-So if you're looking for a library update, thats when I'm the most acive :) )
+So if you're looking for a library update, thats when I'm the most active :) )
 <br>

 <hr/>